programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ##  These commands only need to be done the first time you conduct an analysis.
 ##  FactoMineR is also a pretty large library, so it may take some time to load.

-install.packages('FactoMineR') # includes a module for conducting CA install.packages('factoextra') # library to prettify our CA graphs
+install.packages("FactoMineR") # includes a module for conducting CA install.packages("factoextra") # library to prettify our CA graphs

 # import the libraries:
 library(FactoMineR)